Rainbow students at Massey , Ngā tauira o te hapori āniwaniwa

 Rainbow

-When we say ‘rainbow’, we’re referring to all people of minority sexualities, genders, and diverse sex characteristics, such as lesbian, gay, bisexual, trans, queer, intersex, and asexual individuals.
+When we say 'rainbow', we’re referring to all people of minority sexualities, genders and diverse sex characteristics.
+This includes people who are lesbian, gay, bisexual, trans, queer, intersex and asexual.

 Takatāpui